These control should always be read together with the NSW Health Guideline (GL2016_002) NSW Contingency Plan for Viral Haemorrhagic Fevers.

-Appropriate PPE must be worn for cleaning body fluid spills (as described above in Infection control, isolation and restriction).
+Appropriate PPE must be worn for cleaning body fluid spills, including gloves, disposable impermeable overshoes or boots, and P2/N95 masks with face shields/goggles and fluid resistant gowns or fluid resistant overalls.
 Spills should be cleaned using a spill kit.
 In the absence of a specific kit, spills should be absorbed with paper towels, liberally covered with a 5,000 ppm sodium hypochlorite solution and left to soak for 30 minutes before being wiped up, and disinfect the area again.

 Limit the equipment that enters the patient’s room, as it must be dedicated to the patient throughout their stay and cannot be used elsewhere.
 Disposable equipment and linen should be used wherever possible.

 See Appendix 10 for further information on cleaning and disinfection.